ivanob/notes/jvm.md

 ## INITIALIZATION
 Initialize the static fields with the values the user defined, replacing the default ones.
 Interfaces are only initialized if they have static methods (> Java8) or one of its variables (non compile-time) are accessed.

+# Reflection
+Reflection is a technique what allows us to:
+- Introspect: know about the meta-information of a class **in runtime**.
+Just we need to know its name to access all its methods, signatures, attributes...
+- Affect runtime behavior: create instances of that class, call its methods and set or get values of that instances.
+Again, all this is done in runtime, not in the source code.
+This means the user could just write the name of a class and the program would introspect that class in real time.

+Simplifying, reflection is nothing but accessing to the class object in our code.
+There are 3 ways to access the class object:
+1. Using an object instance.
+For example: myObj.getClass()
+2. Using the static forName method of the class Class.
+Example: Class.forName("java.lang.String").
+IMPORTANT: It doesn't work with primitives.
+3. Using class literals.
+It works with classes, interfaces, arrays and primitives.
+Example: String.class, boolean.class, void.class...

+It is also possible to access to the class object using the boxed type primitives: Boolean.TYPE == boolean.class

+Reflection is used in several scenarios.
+For example, the IDE uses it to autocomplete a text when we write the name of the class and press '.'.
+It is used as well to process annotations, for example in JUnit it tuns the tests that start by "test..."